polyaxon/polyaxon/templates/installation/tools_and_requirements.md

 ## Requirements

-In order to run Polyaxon on top of Kubernetes, we need:
+In order to run Polyaxon on top of Kubernetes, you need:

- * Access to internet to Pull images, unless you have all the images you need for running your experiments accessible to Kubernetes through a locally deployed registry.
+ * Access to internet to pull images, unless you have all the images you need for running your experiments accessible to Kubernetes through a locally deployed registry.
  * Kubernetes with a version >= 1.8.0.
-Polyaxon might work with previous versions, but we recommend recent versions.
  * Helm with a version ≥ 2.5.
-Polyaxon might work with previous versions, but we recommend recent versions.
  * Persistence for data, outputs, logs, and code.

+!!! note
+    Although Polyaxon might work with previous versions than those recommended by us, we officiall don't supprt them, and we don't recommend using them.